|

-Pablo Lorenzo-Eiroa's projects have been published in different media, among others, his mixed-use cultural and residential building proposal for the World Trade Center Site was part of the Think Big: The Master’s Plan, a research group organized by the New York Times Magazine in 2002 and curated by Herbert Muschamp, which included discussions and projects from Eisenman, Koolhaas, Hadid, Meier, Holl, and other architects and planners.
-He has been involved in the design and building of projects in South America, the U.S. and Europe, including also an urban intervention in conjunction with the Department of Transportation of New York City and a media based interactive installation.
-In Buenos Aires he has designed, developed, exhibited and published many projects, among others, a Housing competition for Barcelona’s El Raval (UIA selection), a Public Shore Park in Vicente Lopez-North Buenos Aires (2000) and some residential buildings and houses (1998-2010).
+Pablo LorenzoEiroa arch studio’s projects have been published in different media; among others, his mixed-use cultural and residential building proposal for the World Trade Center Site was part of Think Big: The Master’s Plan, a research group organized by the New York Times Magazine in 2002 and curated by Herbert Muschamp, which included discussions and projects from Eisenman, Koolhaas, Hadid, Meier, Holl, and other architects and planners.
+He has been involved in the design and building of projects in South America, the U.S., and Europe.
+In Buenos Aires he has designed, developed, exhibited and published many projects, among others, a Second Prize for the Development of Ideas for Ciudad Universitaria, and a Selection for Promenades in Recoleta (19982000), a Housing competition for Barcelona’s El Raval (UIA selection), a Public Shore Park in Vicente LopezNorth Buenos Aires (2000), some residential buildings and houses (19982007), associated and collaborating alternatively with Meredith Bostwick, Justo Solsona, Ciro Najle, Francisco Cadau, Santiago Pages, and others.

 For further information you may visit www.pabloeiroa.com or contact: eiroa@alumni.princeton.edu